-A balanced management structure has been adopted for management of the Balanced Fund assets, consisting of two active balanced managers with offsetting styles, a specialist private debt manager, and a specialist infrastructure manager.
+A balanced management structure has been adopted for management of the Balanced Fund assets, consisting of two active balanced managers with offsetting styles, a specialist private debt manager, a specialist private equity manager, and a specialist infrastructure manager.

 This structure employs active management, which provides the opportunity to outperform common market indices over the long-term, with a reasonable degree of excess risk.